jamescowie/Talks/Magento-2-what-to-expect/Magento2Developer.md

 ![original](images/M2_BG-dark.png)

 ^ Hello and thanks for coming along.
-During this talk I will go through some of the new advancements that Magento 2 offers.
+During this talk I will go through what we as developer can expect from Magento 2.
+What new technologies, patterns and princuples we can expect to see and use while working with Magento 2

 ---